Orussidae: Adults

-The fully winged wasps are 2−23 mm long.
+The fully winged sawflies are 2−23 mm long.
 They are predominantly black but species of Chalinus, Mocsarya and Orussobaius are more or less metallic.
 Some species have a red thorax or abdomen and conspicuous white or golden pilosity.
 Many Orussus species bear white spots on the legs.
 The antennae of males are composed of 11, those of females of 10 articles.
 The modified distal antennal articles of females (article 9 enlarged, article 10 very small) are involved in vibrational sounding to detect suitable oviposition sites and the host larvae living concealed inside wood.
 Contrary to other "Symphyta", the antennae insert near the lower edge of the compound eyes and close to the mandible.
 The mandibles are orthognathous and lack evident teeth.
 The number of palpomeres of the maxilla and the labium varies and is used as a taxonomic character.
 On the wings, some cross-veins are reduced in comparison with the more complete venation of other basal Hymenoptera.
 Similar as in most other sawflies, the wings are held at rest with a device called "cenchri".
 The complete body is strongly sclerotized and bears a species-specific microstructure, which is relevant for species identification.
 The ovipositor is several times as long as the body, and at rest it extends inside the body from the abdomen to the prothorax, where it is coiled, and back towards the tip of the abdomen again.

 Orussidae and Stephanidae are the sole Hymenoptera in which the head bears a corona of erect teeth around the frontal ocelli.
 Contrary to Orussidae, the Stephanidae lack cenchri, and their mesosoma and metasoma are separated by a wasp waist, which is absent in Orussidae.